asael697/nortsTest/README.md

 #> A = 0.50769, p-value = 0.1954
 ```

-The test’s initial hypothesis is that the process follows normal
+The null hypothesis is that the process follows a normal distribution,
-distribution, at *α* = 0.05 significance level the alternative
+at *α* = 0.05 significance level the alternative hypothesis is rejected
-hypothesis is rejected and wrongly conclude the process has a normal
+and wrongly concludes the process has a normal distribution.
+Applying
+the Lobato and Velasco’s test of our package, the initial hypothesis is
+rejected.
+Therefore, the process *does not* follow a normal
 distribution.
-Applying the Lobato and Velasco’s test of our package, the
-initial hypothesis is rejected and conclude the process *does not*
-follow a normal distribution.

 ``` r
 lobato.test(x)